List of heads of state of Fiji

 This article lists the heads of state of Fiji, from the establishment of the Kingdom of Fiji in 1871 to the present day.

 Currently, the head of state of Fiji is the president of the republic, appointed by the Parliament for a three-year term under the terms of the Constitution of 2013.

-The current president is Ratu Wiliame Katonivere.
-He was elected on 22 October 2021, and sworn in on 12 November 2021.
+The current president is Ratu Naiqama Lalabalavu.
+He was elected on 31 October 2024, and sworn in on 12 November 2024.

 Tui Viti (King of Fiji) (1871–1874)

 Note that Cakobau had been the Vunivalu (Warlord/Paramount Chief) of Bau since 1852.
-He had long styled himself the Tui Viti (King of Fiji), but had not been recognized as such by other chiefs, and he exercised no direct authority outside his domain of Bau until he united the country under his leadership in 1871.
-His ancestors, going back as far as 1770, have often – erroneously – been listed as "Kings" of Fiji.
+He had long styled himself the Tui Viti (King of Fiji), but had not been recognised as such by other chiefs, and he exercised no direct authority outside his domain of Bau until he united the country under his leadership in 1871.
+His ancestors, going back as far as 1770, have often – erroneously – been listed as "kings" of Fiji.